 Ans.
 When there are multiple ads within an ad group, the ads will rotate as only one ad at a time can be shown from a single account.

 Q19.
 What is Google ad API?

-Google Ad API is designed for large, tech savvy advertisers and third parties.
+Ans.
+Google Ad API is designed for large, tech-savvy advertisers, and third parties.
 It allows developers to build an application that will interact directly with the Google AdWords server.